The CCAS, together with the AFL NSW/ACT, have compiled an elite junior development program which includes on field and off field components.

 Members of each respective squad will be exposed to technical skill development, athlete education, sports science and fitness elements and these athletes will be provided a talent identification platform for future talent programs.

-The junior boys program will run from October to April and will cater for boys to 9 to 14 years of age.
+The junior boys and girls program will run from October to April and will cater for athletes 10 – 11 years of age.
 The age is the age you turn this year (2020).

-The following benefits will apply to those selected in the AFL program:
+The following benefits will apply to those selected in the junior AFL program:

 - Fortnightly training sessions to further develop skills.

-- Education on topics such as: physiotherapy and strength & conditioning.
+- Education on topics such as: nutrition and physiotherapy.

-- Training/playing guernsey, shorts and socks & CCAS training apparel including Gatorade water bottle, backpack & training shirt.
+- CCAS training apparel including backpack & training shirt.